- Category: Home

 Boronia Veterinary Clinic would like to advise our clients that we are open and we are seeing ALL patients including routine care appointments (eg. vaccinations).

-When coming to the clinic, we are asking you to wait in the car park.
-Unless otherwise directed, please call on arrival to let us know you are here.
+When coming to the clinic, we may ask you to wait in the car park.

 If you are unwell, displaying flu-like symptoms or are concerned about entering the clinic, please call the clinic so we can find a way to assist you.